mindis/snowplow.github.com/analytics/tools-and-techniques/converting-snowplow-data-into-a-format-suitable-for-olap.md

 <a name="structure"><h3>3.
 What structure does the data need to be in to support an OLAP cube?</h3></a>

 In traditional OLAP parlance, at the heart of OLAP data is a "fact table".
-In SnowPlow paralance, that fact table is really an "events" table.
+In Snowplow paralance, that fact table is really an "events" table.
 There are two key requirements to fulfil to ensure that events data is structured in a format suitable for processing by an OLAP tool like Tableau:

 1. The granularity of the data is sufficient to support the sufficient "drill down".
 So, for example, if you want to be able to drill down to an individual user level, for example, your data set has to have separate entries for each user, each differentiated by the `user_id` field.
 Any aggregation of users (e.g. cohorts) must happen in the OLAP tool e.g. Tableau, **not** in the raw data fed into Tableau
 2. All the dimensional information associated with each event (or "fact") that you want to slice / dice on must be present in the line of event data.

-Of the two requirements outlined above, meeting the first using SnowPlow data is easy, because SnowPlow data is already stored at the most granular level.
+Of the two requirements outlined above, meeting the first using Snowplow data is easy, because Snowplow data is already stored at the most granular level.
 (I.e. at least one line of data per "event".)
 Meeting the second is a bit more nuanced.
 We discuss both below:

 #### 3.1 Getting the granularity of data right